 GEM’s staff of experts are highly trained and certified capable of performing various technical security functions.
-We have extensive experience in the maintenance of communications security systems and accounts, protected distribution systems, TEMPEST measures, and technical security countermeasures programs.
+We have extensive experience in the maintenance of communications security systems and accounts, protected distribution systems, TEMPEST and technical surveillance countermeasures programs.

-Protective force response against the theft of special nuclear material and weapons, creation of improvised nuclear devices, potential malevolent acts associated with the disruption of mission critical facilities/assets, and sabotage that could affect the health and safety of the public, work force, and environment
+GEM also provides protective force response against the theft of special nuclear material and weapons, creation of improvised nuclear devices, potential malevolent acts associated with the disruption of mission critical facilities/assets, and sabotage that could affect the health and safety of the public, work force, and environment.

 GEM’s support of the Emergency Management Programs includes:

 - Preparing Building Emergency Plans

 - Documenting Environmental Contingency Plan requirements

 - Staffing Site Level and Facility Emergency response organizations